ottlinger/hornherzogen/README.md

   * with MySQL extension installed
 * Configured Mail server so that PHP may send mails
 * Webserver (Apache2)
-* MySQL database with tables initialized
+* MySQL database with tables initialized, see [herzogenhorn.sql](herzogenhorn.sql) for details

 ### PHP stuff